 As you build your score, your mindset is an important part of your success, and that’s what we want to talk about in the next section.

-The Mindsets That Can Keep You From Having a Great Credit Score
+The Mindsets That Can Keep You From Having a Good Credit Score

-Credit scores are the same way, John Ulzheimer said.
-What you believe about the factors that create good credit will influence how you manage your credit.
+What you believe about the factors that create a good credit score will influence how you manage your credit.
 A big trend these days is ditching credit card accounts and loans because banks are untrustworthy.

 “This idea has gained a lot of momentum in the past five years.
-People are trying to live off the credit grid, meaning they believe that no credit is better than credit,” he said.
+People are trying to live off the credit grid, meaning they believe that no credit is better than credit,” John Ulzheimer said.
 “A lot of people don’t like banks and hate credit cards.”

 The “no-credit-is-better-than-credit” philosophy is a dangerous one, John pointed out, because it’s going to cause you a lot of problems when you go to apply for a mortgage.